 The risk of refeeding syndrome

-While rare in short fasts, refeeding syndrome is a serious and potentially fatal condition that occurs when someone who is severely malnourished—or who has fasted for a very long time—introduces carbohydrates too quickly.
+Refeeding syndrome is rare after short fasts, but it is serious and can be fatal when someone who is severely malnourished, or who has fasted for a very long time, adds carbohydrates too fast.

 Digestive enzyme downregulation

-Your body is efficient.
-If you aren't eating, your pancreas and gallbladder stop pumping out high volumes of digestive enzymes and bile.
-If you drop a 1,200-calorie steak dinner into a stomach that hasn't produced significant protease or lipase in three days, you're going to experience severe bloating, cramping, and urgent diarrhea.
+When you are not eating, your pancreas and gallbladder dial back digestive enzymes and bile.
+Clinical studies show pancreatic secretion drops during short-term fasting (including about a 30% reduction after 2 days of fasting in one classic human study).
+If you drop a 1,200-calorie steak dinner into a stomach that has not produced much protease or lipase in three days, expect severe bloating, cramping, and urgent diarrhea.

 Heightened insulin sensitivity